smv5047/djstreams-fe/README.md

 - Add DJ Live Streams
 - View DJ Live Streams
 - See Which DJ Live Streams are Happening Now
-- Navigate to Platform Hosting the Live Stream
+- Navigate to the Platform Hosting the Live Stream

 ## Installation
 To get the development environment up and running, clone the repo locally and then use npm install.
 See contribution guidelines below.